 Gazelle is an e-commerce store that will buy your old phones, tablets, and computers and pay you cash.
 There are no fees, no shop to set up, and shipping is free.
 Your profit is restricted to what Gazelle determines your item is worth.

 You can sell gently-used CDs, DVDs, and other tech products to Decluttr and get money fast.
-Like Gazelle, there are no fees because Decluttr is buying your old electronics, books, and Lego directly.
+Like Gazelle, there are no fees because Decluttr is buying your old electronics, books, and Legos directly.
 This saves you the hassle of selling while also decluttering your home.

 Name-brand clothes sell well online, especially on websites that specialize in certain styles.

 Poshmark is an app made for consumers to buy and sell used clothing at affordable prices.
 Sellers on Poshmark don’t have storefronts, they have closets.
 Buyers visit your closet to make purchases.
 Professional sellers can curate collections called “showrooms” and “boutiques” for brand-new merchandise from independent designers.

 Selling on Poshmark is simple and straightforward, though the fees are higher than other sites.
 For sales under $15, the fee is a flat rate of $2.95.
 For sales of $15 or more, the fee is 20% of the listing price.